Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

-There’s a saying that goes, “There are two things you never discuss at the dinner table: religion and politics”.
+There’s a saying that goes, “There are two things you never discuss at the dinner table: religion and politics."

 The last few years have been tumultuous with politics and race issues being drilled into our heads at every corner of society that we live in, yet those corners seemed controllable.
 Compartmentalization is a key component of many civilizations and Americans are among the best at it.
 But between the recent NFL kneeling protests and now the blunt reaction from Lt.
 Gen Jay Silveria of the USAF regarding slurs at the USAF academy, it no longer feels controllable.

-In fact it feels that it’s starting to slip out of control.
+In fact, it feels that it’s starting to slip out of control.
 It is very human to want an escape from the stress of American life and lines seem to be being drawn everywhere: liberal vs. conservative, Democrat vs. Republican, Republican vs. Republican, elite vs. average citizen, Hollywood vs. audience.
 What the two recent examples did was effectively start to erode away the barrier we had put up between ourselves and those issues, but that isn’t as new a thing as many of us make it out to be.

 A Trip Down Memory Lane

 Particularly with the NFL protest, the main issue has been when it is proper to express your political views and when to do your job, as well as what is disrespecting the nation.
-Many NFL fans are deeply upset because they feel the protest were out of place.
+Many NFL fans are deeply upset because they feel the protests were out of place.
 Yet something very similar took place during the 1968 Olympics in Mexico City.

-Two Black American athletes, Tommie Smith and John Carlos raised their fists up in the black power salute during an award ceremony.
+Two Black American athletes, Tommie Smith, and John Carlos raised their fists up in the black power salute during an award ceremony.
 The reaction was strong and negative, with the two becoming pariahs to the sports community for similar reasons that the NFL is being judged now.
-However the move also showed the growing discontent the Black community felt about their treatment by their own nation that they were representing, as well the reality of the struggles going on during the chaotic era of the 1960’s.
+However the move also showed the growing discontent the Black community felt about their treatment by their own nation that they were representing, as well the reality of the struggles going on during the chaotic era of the 1960s.

 The Olympics were meant to be seen as a few days where the world could live out the dream of world peace before reality crashed back in.
 But the black power salute fractured that image because the Black Americans who had been suffering underneath the venire of that dream were now demanding their voices be heard.
 Not ignored or drowned out by weekly sports, while they were still expected to show fealty to the nation that was responsible for their injustice.
 Minority communities never had that luxury.